Brittanysacha/Social-Media-Suicide-Detection/README.md

 ### 4.3 Fine-Tuning BERT
 - Fine-tune the pretrained BERT model on the task of identifying suicidal posts.
 - Add a classification layer on top of BERT and train the model using the labeled dataset.
-- Use techniques like cross-entropy loss and gradient descent optimization to update the model's weights.
+- Use techniques like cross-entropy loss and gradient descent optimisation to update the model's weights.

 ### 4.4 Input Encoding
-- Tokenise the text data using the WordPiece tokenizer or a similar approach.
+- Tokenise the text data using the WordPiece tokeniser or a similar approach.
 - Convert the tokenised input into BERT's input format, including token IDs, attention masks, and segment IDs.

-### 4.5 Model Evaluation and Optimization
+### 4.5 Model Evaluation and Optimisation
 - Evaluate the performance of the fine-tuned BERT model on the validation set, calculating metrics such as accuracy, precision, recall, and F1-score.
 - Utilise Optuna Bayesian hyperparameter tuning to search for the optimal set of hyperparameters that maximises the model's performance.